Jigsaw Puzzles: Types, Potential Benefits, and History

-Spilsbury was an eighteenth century British mapmaker who decided to create a product to help children learn world geography.
+Spilsbury was an 18th-century British mapmaker who decided to create a product to help children learn world geography.
 To make his puzzle, he glued one of his maps to a piece of wood and then sawed the wood into pieces.
 He's thought to have used a handheld fret saw to cut the wood.
 Children had to join the wood pieces in the correct arrangement to reform the map.

 Spilsbury's puzzles were known as dissections and first appeared around 1760.
 Unlike the case in modern jigsaw puzzles, the pieces of a dissection weren't interlocking, so they separated easily.
 The dissections were expensive and could only be afforded by wealthy families.

 The use of jigsaw puzzles gradually spread to other school subjects besides geography.
 At first, the puzzles were used only as educational tools for children.
 Around 1820, games for adults appeared.
 The games were expensive and weren't widely available, however.

 The video below contains instructions for making a jigsaw puzzle with a scroll saw.
 This sounds like an interesting project, as long as safety precautions are followed.

 In the late 1800s, the name "dissection" was replaced by "jigsaw", although according to the American Jigsaw Society—whose website unfortunately no longer exists—the puzzles were cut by a fret saw, not a jigsaw.
 The development of the treadle fret saw was a great help to puzzle creators.
 Today's handmade wooden puzzles are usually made by fret saws, too.
 The modern tools are usually power tools, however.
 Powered fret saws (or fretsaws) are sometimes called scroll saws (or scrollsaws).